 Basic information on the Group

-Avidly is a Finnish company offering marketing communications services.
+Avidly is a modern and growing Finnish company offering creative marketing communications services.

 Unless otherwise stated in these accounting policies, the consolidated financial statements are based on historical cost.